Tag

 4. Cross-Platform Play: Bridging the gap between different gaming communities will enable a more inclusive experience.

-5. Technology: This could revolutionize in-game economies and ownership, although its long-term impact remains speculative.
+5. Blockchain Technology: This could revolutionize in-game economies and ownership, although its long-term impact remains speculative.

 These innovations will likely create both excitement and confusion among players.
 As we witness these transformations, understanding their implications will be crucial.
 The future of PC gaming is not just about technology; it’s about creating vibrant communities and unparalleled experiences.